jart/scriptus/docs/userguide.md

 `owner` - The screen name of the script owner.

-This is the person to whom the result of the root process will be said.
+This parameter will be removed soon.

 `args` - The program arguments.